-Among the different marketing strategies, email marketing remains one of the most classical yet the most effective ways to reach prospects, promote your brand and build relationships.
+Among the different marketing strategies, email marketing remains one of the most classic yet the most effective ways to reach prospects, promote your brand and build relationships.
 According to statistics, emails have the highest return on investment.
 For every $1 spent on email marketing, there is a return of $32.
 Over the years email marketing has been a favorite among marketers because it is easy to plan, implement and improvise.
 If you are a beginner and want to know more about the nuances of email marketing, this will be definitely a good read for you.

 Image Courtesy: https://www.salesforce.com/products/marketing-cloud/best-practices/bulk-email-software/